-The First Amendment and other provisions of the Unites States Constitution, as interpreted by the United States Supreme Court and other courts, require that adult establishments, as defined in this chapter, are entitled to certain protections, including the opportunity to locate in towns governed by the county zoning code.
+- (a) Principal Uses.
+The First Amendment and other provisions of the Unites States Constitution, as interpreted by the United States Supreme Court and other courts, require that adult establishments, as defined in this division, are entitled to certain protections, including the opportunity to locate in the Village.
 Therefore, an adult establishment shall be an allowed principal use in the B-3 and B-5 zoning districts and shall be a prohibited use in any other zoning district.
-The adult establishment may locate in the specified districts only if an adult establishment license has been granted by a town within the county which is subject to this zoning code if required by the town, and all the requirements of this chapter and the applicable zoning district's regulations are met.
+The adult establishment may locate in the specified districts only if an adult establishment license has been granted by the Village if all the requirements of this division and the applicable zoning district's regulations are met. - (b) Accessory uses.
+Any accessory use authorized by the underlying zoning district may be an accessory use to an adult establishment.
+In no case shall an adult establishment be an accessory use to any principal use designed by any section of this chapter.